geo-mak/interconnect/DESIGN.md

 Interconnect is a collection of connectivity primitives and interfaces for constructing inter-process communication pathways.

-The RPC aspect is the main focus, and the main area of development.
+The RPC aspect is currently the main focus, and the main area of development.

-## Architectural Overview.
+## Main Layers Overview.
 ```
 ┌─────────────────────────────────────────────┐
 │                Service Layer                │